 Phase-King has optimal resilience of $n=3t+1$, runs in asymptotically optimal $3(t+1)$ rounds (recall that $t+1$ rounds is optimal) and each message contains just a few bits for a total of $O(n^3)$ messages (recall that $\Omega(n^2)$ messages are needed and we will show how to get it in later posts).

-Gradecast is a key building block where each party has an input $v \in {V}$ and needs to output a $value \in {V}$ and a $grade \in {0, 1,2}$ with the following properties:
+Gradecast and Graded Consensus are key building blocks.
+In Graded Consensus each party has an input $v \in {V}$ and needs to output a $value \in {V}$ and a $grade \in {0, 1,2}$ with the following properties:

 • (Validity): If all honest parties have the same input value, then all of them output this value with grade 2.